seanorourke7/taped/README.md

 The primary objective was to create an e-commerce store that satisfied the assessment criteria of the Code Institute's Project 5: E-Commerce Module.
 The store must provide the expected functions of a responsive e-commerce store using Stripe as a payment system, user/guest views for authentication and store features, some extra features of my choosing, such as a blog, and demonstration of some marketing/SEO skills.
 The User, whether paying customer or just browsing, must receive the best in UX and feel that LucaTaped is relatable and trust-worthy.

 The site's design is based around Luca's realworld Instagram content.
 Images were edited for the website to be cohesive.
 Bootstrap and Crispy Forms were used for the project's frontend to speed up the process and to keep the templates consistent.
-Further customisation to the buttons, forms, modals, toasts and user feedback processes were added to the project's CSS files.
+Further customisation to the buttons, forms, modals, toasts and user feedback processes were added to the project.

 If a customer chooses to make a purchase then they are given consistent feedback through the use of 'toasts' messages.
 The purchasing process is presented using Stripe payment handlers, obtained and setup using [Stripe's](https://stripe.com/docs) documentation and website.